jamesturk/rcv_cruncher_ng/README.md

 # rcv_cruncher

-**Currently forked from https://github.com/fairvotereform/rcv_cruncher/ withtruncated history due to large file issues in prior git history.**
+**Currently forked from https://github.com/fairvotereform/rcv_cruncher/ with truncated history due to large file issues in prior git history.**

 A python package for tabulating and analysing Ranked Choice Voting results.